Making your overall plan

 Step 1.
 Create milestones

-The Card title is the same as your deliverable
+The Card title is the same as the name (what) of your deliverable

 Skip the Due date, Value, and Priority for now

 Click the plus under Members and select the person responsible for the deliverable.
 Remember that the vast majority of your deliverables will have a responsible person from your core team.
 But the exception to the rule is that it can be someone in your extended or virtual team.
 If you don't find the name, you have to invite that person to your Iobeya room.
 For the time being, you may write Responsible and the person's name under Description.